Scholar Stories

 South Korea

-Camila Graduated with from Mines with a B.S. in Environmental Engineering and an M.S. in Advanced Energy Systems (2023).
+Camila Garcia-Ferreyra graduated with from Mines with a B.S. in Environmental Engineering and an M.S. in Advanced Energy Systems (2023).
 She will be serving as an English Teaching Assistant in South Korea.
 According to Camila, “I hope to use this opportunity to learn more about another culture while growing in my professional career path.
 I will expand my skillset and to hopefully continue teaching in the future!”

 Gilman Scholarship